- Who is eligible for CRISSP?

 Each applicant must provide two letters of recommendation.
-One letter must be from a professor.
-The second can come from another professor or from a professional or personal reference.
-Recommendation letters MUST be uploaded through the link sent via email to your recommenders.
-Letters of recommendation WILL NOT be accepted via email, fax, or any other method.
+Letters may be from an academic, professional or personal reference.
+Recommendation letters must be uploaded through the link sent via email to your recommenders.
+Letters of recommendation will not be accepted via email, fax, or any other method.

 To confirm your letter of recommendation has been successfully uploaded, please log back in to your application portal and click "Add or Edit Recommendation Requests."
 Here you can check the status of a recommendation request and resend the email request to your recommender if needed.

 - Can I submit more than two letters of recommendation?